 SLE SEND and Closing the Gap - Tammy Glaire

-Tammy has 19 years’ experience of working with pupils with SEND and is currently Assistant Head at Springwell School.
+Tammy has over 21 years’ experience of working with pupils with SEND and is currently Assistant Head at Springwell School.
 She has a proven track record of raising teaching standards for pupils with SEND and is skilled at coaching and mentoring teachers to bring about improvements in both their teaching and outcomes for pupils.
 She also has skills in supporting others to understand pupils with SEND and autism.

 Tammy works in collaboration with Winchester University as a visiting speaker and supports Initial Teacher Training students who are taking option modules in SEND and partnership working.
-She is Pupil Premium Lead at Springwell School and has delivered PP training to Initial Teacher Training students and NQTs.
+She is Pupil Premium Lead at Springwell School and has delivered PP training to Initial Teacher Training students and ECTs.
 Her particular strength is Closing the Gap for pupils with SEND.

 Tammy has experience as a governor for SEND and PP at a mainstream primary school.

 Tammy has a BSc (Hons) in Psychology and holds the National Professional Qualification for Senior Leadership.
 She is a designated Specialist Leader of Education for SEND and Closing the Gap.